TrapezeCommunications/DVBA-Invest/readme.md

 ## Some misc development notes (to be removed)

-`_assets` folder compiles into the "resources" folder which becomes a part of the finalized site.
+The `_src` folder compiles into the `assets` folder which becomes a part of the finished site.
+If you make changes to theme assets, make sure it's done in `_src` first, then run `gulp build` to have the assets compiled properly.

-`files` is specifically for page files and downloads.
+`files` is specifically for page files (images) and downloads (pdfs).

+## Workflow
 Workflow Requirements - things I'd like integrated in the build (to consider).
 Working with Gulp for compilation, so most of these are integrated via the appropriate gulp tasks.

 Styles: